vcastro/phenorm_workshop/phenorm_workshop.md

 An important step is the need to log-transform all of the input variables prior to running the method.
-This step is required to shift our count variables into a gaussian (normal) distribution required for our approach.
+This step is required to shift our count variables into a Gaussian (normal) distribution required for our approach.

 ``` r